phamdongpha/Project-Machine-learning---Predict-the-mark-on-student-files-for-an-entrance-examination-to-a-group-/README.md

-# Project Machine-learning : Predict the mark on student files for an entrance examination to a group of engineering schools
+# Project Machine learning : Predict the mark on student files for an entrance examination to a group of engineering schools

 Report and code written in French by PHAM Dong Pha and MENARD June Camille